 The Extent of Decay

 After treatment, the tooth must be decay free as not removing all the diseased tooth is poor practice.
 If the decay is unexpectedly large or deep, there may not be enough tooth structure for a proper filling.
-When the decay is close to the dental pulp, the dentist may opt to place a temporary filling and come back later for the definitive treatment which includes a crown and/or root canal procedure.
+When the decay is close to the dental pulpThe nerve tissue of the tooth., the dentist may opt to place a temporary filling and come back later for the definitive treatment which includes a crown and/or root canal procedure.

 The Skill of the Dentist